syncfusion-content/xamarin-docs/Xamarin/ComboBox/Maximum-display-item-with-Expander.md

 ---
 layout: post
-title: Maximum display item with Expander in Xamarin ComboBox control | Syncfusion
+title: Maximum display item with Expander in Xamarin ComboBox | Syncfusion
 description: Learn here all about Maximum display item with Expander support in Syncfusion Xamarin ComboBox (SfComboBox) control and more.
 platform: xamarin
 control: SfComboBox